Year 1: Clinical

+We are committed to training a diverse set of infectious disease fellows with broad interests.
 The ACGME requirements for ID Board certification are a minimum of two years of supervised training.
 In year 2 of our program, our fellows differentiate in two broad directions, those interested in developing into an independent investigator or those interested in careers as primarily a clinician or clinician-educator (generally two or three total years of training- see below).

 Investigative Training/Mentored Research

 Beginning in Year 2, many of our ID fellows enter an investigator training path and work with a specific mentor learning the tools of investigation, how to write papers, how to write grants, and how to present investigative work to others.
 We have three institutional training grants (T32) providing support for up to two years of additional training with any of a large number of Harvard investigators in a variety of fields.
 The majority of fellows in this path go on to compete successfully for NIH career development K awards to support longer term mentored training after the T32 period ends and use these for the transition to faculty positions.
 Several of our second or third year fellows have elected to attend a three day Research Careers conference on developing skills related to research careers, offered in the late spring by the IDSA and the National Institute of Allergy and Infectious Diseases in Bethesda MD.

 Potential areas of research training are broad and include: Basic Pathogenesis, Host-Pathogen Interactions, Innate and Adaptive Immune Responses to Infection, Translational Research, Cost-Effectiveness Analysis, Clinical Trials, Operations/Implementation Research, and Health Care- Associated Infections, among others.
 Mentors in the Partners Infectious Disease fellowship conduct research both domestically and in resource-limited settings around the world.